-These are easy truffles made with almond butter and dates for a healthy, paleo spin on a decadent classic.
+These easy and healthy chocolate almond truffles are made with almond butter and dates for a paleo spin on a classic.

 We haven’t really created many holiday traditions in the 6+ years we’ve been married.
 I guess it’s a combination of the lack of kids thing, spending 2 of the 6 Christmasses traveling when we lived in Florida and then Ulysses not really ever wanting a tree or being very festive in general.
 But 4 years ago my mother in law started sending us the Godiva special edition tin full of chocolates for the holidays and honestly, I’m not sure I could even think up a better tradition than that.

 The tins are gorgeous.
 Every year the design changes and they’re seriously a work of art.
 I couldn’t care less about art (I can pretend to be interested inside an art museum for all of about 5 minutes before turning into a whiny 4 year old) but I look forward to seeing what they’ve come up with each year when the package comes.
 Obviously, they’re filled with chocolate too.
 3 tiers of mostly dark chocolate.